stuart12/server-container-configuration/coreos/Readme.md

 ## Fix problem default route via eth1 on HostHatch.com

-The DYHCP server on eth1  give us a default route via eth1 but eth1 does not forward to the Internet.
+The DHCP server on eth1 gives returns a default route via eth1 but eth1 does not forward to the Internet.
+Need to delete it on the console:

 	sudo route del default